What is “Guaranteed Issue” for Medicare Supplement?

 - You have Medicare due to a disability and you’re turning age 65.

-- You joined a Medicare Advantage Plan or Programs of All-inclusive Care for the Elderly (PACE) when you were first eligible for Medicare Part A at 65, and you decide you to go back to Original Medicare within the first year.
+- You joined a Medicare Advantage Plan or Programs of All-inclusive Care for the Elderly (PACE) when you were first eligible for Medicare Part A at 65, and you decide to go back to Original Medicare within the first year.
 (Trial Right)

 - You canceled a Medigap plan to join a Medicare Advantage plan (or to switch to a Medicare SELECT policy) for the first time and you want to switch back within the first year.
 (Trial Right)